MrLixm/MrLixm.github.io/content/blog/0009/windows-explorer-context-menu.rst

 file-explorer, I found that I needed to run a specific tool on a file.
 And then 10 min later again, and the next week again ...
 Each time I had to open the tool (so depends how easy it is to find its executable), copy the path of the file, and give it to the tool.
-Hugh ... too long I wish I could automate that.
+Huh ... too long I wish I could automate that.

 A bit of reasearch, and of course you can.
 You probably noticed that some